 No standard terms for 2 or 3 or more over Par have emerged.
 They are just double and triple Bogeys.
 Depending upon how good you are, anything over 7, 8 or 9 will be a ‘Blow-up’ or a ‘Disaster’.

 It seems that golfing terms came into popular use in much the same way as you find new words being invented and used on the Internet.
 If they sound good, people start using them.
 What we do not hear about are all the terms, such as beantops, that never made it because they did not catch on.
-Only the future will tell which of the terms we invent will still be being used in a hundred years time.
+Only the future can tell which of the terms that we create will still be in use in a hundred years time.